This section focuses on FDA-approved medications:

 Rogaine (minoxidil) directly stimulates hair growth, but is significantly less effective than finasteride when used alone.
 The best results are noted when it is used in conjunction with Propecia.
 Minoxidil is generic and no longer requires a doctor’s prescription.

 Propecia is significantly more effective than Rogaine in treating hair loss, but they have additive effects when used in conjunction with one another.
 When both are used, over 1/3 of patients can expect visible amounts of hair regrowth.
-In over 90% of patients, these medications can significantly retard further hair loss.
+In over 90% of patients, these medications can significantly slow down further hair loss.

 Use in the Crown